A flag of Portugal and a sign: 'Is Portugal safe?'

 • and use common sense when it comes to nightlife

-When it comes to nightlife in Portugal, there are a few safety considerations you should keep in mind.
-While it is safe to go clubbing or bar hopping in Lisbon and most Portuguese cities, it is always best to be cautious and aware of your surroundings.
+So, while it is safe to go clubbing or bar hopping in Lisbon (read my post on activities in Lisbon you should participate in) and in most Portuguese cities, it is always best to be cautious and aware of your surroundings.

 how to stay safe at night going out

-You should also know the way to your destination before you start walking and, if it's very late, consider taking an Uber or taxi to your accommodation.
+You should also know the way to your destination before you start walking and, if it’s very late, consider taking an Uber or taxi to your accommodation (read my rideshare in Portugal post)

-Lastly, be aware of thieves using distraction techniques, and leave your valuables in a secure place.
+Lastly, leave your valuables in a secure place.
 By following these safety tips, you can help ensure a safe and enjoyable nightlife experience in Portugal.

 1. Keep your valuables in a safe place